Privacy Policy

 Operating system and its interface

 (2) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive assigned to the browser you are using and through which the body that sets the cookie (in this case by us) receives certain information.
+Cookies are small text files that are stored on your hard drive and associated with the browser you are using, through which the entity that sets the cookie (in this case, us) receives certain information.
 Cookies cannot execute programs or transfer viruses to your computer.
 They serve to make the Internet offer as a whole more user-friendly and effective.

 (3) Use of cookies

 You can configure your browser settings according to your preferences and, for example, refuse to accept third-party cookies or all cookies.
-Please note that you may not be able to use all functions of this website.
+Please note that you may not be able to use all the features of this website.

-• 4 Further functions and offers of our website
+• 4 Other functions and offers on our website

 (1) In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-For this purpose, you will usually have to provide further personal data, which we use to provide the respective service and for which the aforementioned data processing principles apply.
+For this purpose, you will usually have to provide additional personal data that we use to provide the respective service and to which the aforementioned data processing principles apply.

 (2) In some cases, we use external service providers to process your data.
-These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.
+They have been carefully selected and commissioned by us, are bound by our instructions and are regularly inspected.

 • 3 Collection of personal data when visiting our website